Bose one-component plasma in 2D: a Monte Carlo study: Results

 \subsection{Superfluid transition}

 In the low $r_s$ limit, i.e., at high density, the ground state of the system is a homogeneous Bose superfluid, displaying a Berezinskii-Kosterlitz-Thouless transition \cite{berezinskii1971,berezinskii1972,kosterlitz1972,kosterlitz1973} at finite temperature, one of the best characterized theoretically.
 One of the most important results is the so-called {\em universal jump} condition \cite{nelson1977} relating the superfluid transition temperature $T_c$ to the value of the superfluid fraction at $T_c$, specifically in the units used here.
 The conventional wisdom is that as a system approaches crystallization its superfluid response is suppressed, as a result of stronger interparticle interactions.
 In bulk 3D $^4$He, for example, the superfluid transition temperature is reduced by approximately 20\% if the system is pressurized to approximately 25 bars, i.e.near freezing.
 However, a recent study of the Bose OCP \cite{zhang2023} has shown that the ratio $T_c/T^\star$ is a non-monotonic function of $r_s$, peaking at $r_s\sim 20$ and then relatively slowly decreasing as the density is lowered toward Wigner crystallization.
-In this work we explored the superfluid behavior of the system near the phase boundary.

-As mentioned above, we observe a superfluid transition for $r_s$ as high as 70, as we lower the temperature through the cooling protocol described above.
+In this work we explored the superfluid behavior of the system near the phase boundary. \\ As mentioned above, we observe a superfluid transition for $r_s$ as high as 70, as we lower the temperature through the cooling protocol described above.
 In particular, we find $\rho_S = 0.68(4)$ at $T=0.624\ T^\star$.
-On the other hand, no evidence of superfluidity is observed for $r_s=72$, down to the lowest temperature reached in this study, namely $T=0.34\ T^\star$, for the system of largest size simulated in this work (i.e., $N=2304$); consistently, the only exchange cycles that are observed involve a handful of particles at the most.
+On the other hand, no evidence of superfluidity is observed for $r_s=72$, down to the lowest temperature reached in this study, namely $T=0.34\ T^\star$, for the system of largest size simulated in this work (i.e., $N=2304$); consistently, the only exchange cycles that are observed involve a handful of particles at the most. \\

 In order to determine the superfluid transition temperature we follow the procedure outlined in Ref. \cite{PhysRevB.39.2084}, i.e., we fit the computed values of the superfluid fraction $\rho_S(T)$ by solving the recursive Kosterlitz-Thouless equations, using the two fitting parameters (vortex energy and diameter) to extrapolate the curve $\rho_S(T)$ to the thermodynamic limit \cite{boninsegni1999}.
 Fig. \ref{rhost} shows an example of this procedure for the case $r_s=64$.
 Also shown (inset) is the computed one-body density matrix at the lowest temperature, namely $T=0.41 \ T^\star$.